realmohsin/notes/ts.md

 }
 ```

-We can construct a special type definition for our object using Interfaces.
+We can construct a special type definition for our objects using Interfaces.
 Interfaces let us create a named definition of the shape of an object that we can reuse.
 Once we've defined our interface type, we can use it as a type annotation.

 We could extend our interface.
 This copies the property definitions of one interface to another:
 ```typescript
 interface EdibleThing {
   name: string;
   color: string;
 }
 interface Fruit extends EdibleThing {
   sweetness: number;
 }
 const apple: Fruit = { name: "apple", color: "red", sweetness: 80 };
 ```

 When TypeScript is checking to see if a value can be assigned to an Interface, it is going to look at each of the properties to see if the types of those properties match up.
 That makes it possible to put more properties on a variable than are defined by the interface.
 Exception is for object literals, in that case, number of properties have to match as well.
 (What is the point of this exception?
 Just a problem to be aware of I suppose like JavaScript's typeof null is 'object'?)

 We can designate a property as optional with ?:
 ```typescript
 interface Fruit {
   name: string;